ldrobnik/drobnik.writing/src/data/blognotes/markdown-quick-guide.md

 ## Links

-If you want to create a link, enclose the text to be displayed in square brackets and follow it immediately with the URL in round brackets.
+If you want to create a link, enclose a text to be displayed in square brackets and follow it immediately with a URL in round brackets.

 ```md
 [Example website](https://example.com)